mfnatiq/mtop-price-bot/README.md

 ```

 where `DISCORD_REALTIME_CHANNEL_WEBHOOK_MESSAGE_ID` should be the message ID of a single message in a locked voice channel (i.e. create a message there first)

+### Scaling to more tokens / NFTs

+Append to `tokenPairOneContracts` (for tokens - contract address is the important one, name is just for displaying in discord) and / or `nftkeyInterestedCollectionsByFullName` (for nfts in NFTKEY - requires their _exact_ name in NFTKEY) in `constants.ts`

+#### Current Limitations

+1. Only works for Harmony tokens / NFT collections
+2. NFT collections currently only fetched from NFTKEY

 ### Discord Bot